YoussefAtef15/Smart-Energy-Consumption-Prediction/README.md

 └── scaler.joblib
 ```

-The application loads the saved model artifacts when the FastAPI application starts and uses them for prediction requests.
+The application loads the saved model artifacts when the Flask application starts and uses them for prediction requests.

 The prediction workflow derives the required time-based features from the selected date and time before passing the prepared inputs to the model.